bekk/bekk-christmas/post/javascript/promise-in-javascript.md

 });

 console.log(friendsPromise);
 ```

 In this case the promise would be resolved right away to 'My friend keeps his word'.
-Simple right?
+When we `console.log(friendsPromise)`, it will print the following resolved state:

 ```
 Promise {<resolved>: "My friend keeps his word"}